SanjaySunil/BetterDiscordPanel/README.md

   <h3 align="center">BetterDiscordPanel</h3>

   <p align="center">
-Discord Messaging Panel made to make bot management easy.
+Discord Messaging Panel that allows you to message inside of a bot!
     <br />
     <br />
     <!-- <a href="https://github.com/D3VSJ/BetterDiscordPanel"><strong>Explore the docs »</strong></a> -->